 The Company has adopted a dividend policy that it believes appropriately reflects its goals, strategy and risk profile while providing attractive long-term return to investors.
-The Board is recommending 0.90 Singapore cent per ordinary share for FY2021 as the final one-tier tax-exempt dividend payable to the shareholders, subject to the approval of shareholders at the forthcoming AGM.
+The Board is recommending 1.50 Singapore cents per ordinary share for FY2022 as the final one-tier tax-exempt dividend payable to the shareholders, subject to the approval of shareholders at the forthcoming AGM.
 In considering the form, frequency and amount of dividends that the Board may recommend or declare in respect of any particular year or period, the Board takes into account various factors including: